vitaly-t/pg-minify/README.md

 * Flattens the resulting script into a single line
 * Optionally, compresses SQL for minimum space

-Although this library was written primarily for PostgreSQL, it can correctly process most of the known SQL notations, including MS-SQL and MySQL.
+This library is primarily for PostgreSQL, but it can correctly process MS-SQL and MySQL scripts.

 **Limitations:**